-A sometimes spicy, and always entertaining storyteller, Jesse filled the rooms of countless parties with laughter and warmed the hearts of all who met him.
-He was handsome, charming, generous and brought his own brand of magic to every enterprise, including the Hooper Homestead Bed and Breakfast that he ran with his husband Richard (first year perfect 10 review score!), or the video department at King Soopers where, in his own words, he worked for maybe two hours and talked for at least six about the next movie you just had to see.
+A sometimes spicy and always entertaining storyteller, Jesse filled the rooms of countless parties with laughter and warmed the hearts of all who met him.
+He was handsome, charming and generous and brought his own brand of magic to every enterprise, including the Hooper Homestead Bed and Breakfast that he ran with his husband Richard (first year perfect 10 review score!) and the video department at King Soopers where, as he said, he worked for maybe two hours and talked for at least six about the next movie you just had to see.

 Creative fun was Jesse’s shining strength.

-His annual Christmas Caroling party was a coveted invitation that brightened his Northglenn neighborhood.
-Even when the notes were flat, the spirit of fun was always on.
-Halloween night sent the neighborhood kids into squeals when Jesse would jump out as a ghoul, or rise from a coffin (which he bought off Craigslist) or offer a snickers bar as a groaning head-on-a-table.
+His annual Christmas Caroling party was a coveted invitation that brightened his Northglenn neighborhood: even when the notes were flat, the spirit of fun was always on.
+Halloween night sent the neighborhood kids into squeals when Jesse would jump out as a ghoul or rise from a coffin (that he bought off Craigslist) or offer a snickers bar as a groaning head-on-a-table.
 He even scared an unsuspecting adult or two or more.

 Athletic, but only as long as he could keep it fun, Jesse hiked, biked and ran the glorious hills of Colorado.
 His friends at Outspokin cheered him to his first summit of Lookout Mountain and eventually to the Stonewall Century.
 As Jesse would ride, tunes of Kelly Clarkson would blare from his iPhone and melt the heart of even the most pompous road cyclist.